andreastt/edit/README.md

 ====

-These are a small set of utilities for editing files from a remote system over an ssh(1) session on your local machine’s text editor.
+These are a small set of utilities for editing files from a remote system over an [ssh(1)] session on your local machine’s text editor.

-It should support all editors, but is written specifically with Plan 9’s acme(1) in mind.
+It should support all editors, but it is written specifically with Plan 9’s [acme(1)] in mind.

 Install the necessary programs on both systems: